Rippling/OpenAPIDocs/docs/b-Partners.md

 - **Application Listing Assets**
 - **Configuration Properties**

-Check out the [Rippling App Shop](rippling.com/app-shop), where all Rippling partner applications are listed!

 <!-- theme: success -->

 > 💡 Check out the [Rippling App Shop](rippling.com/app-shop), where all Rippling partner applications are listed!